Tasting Room Hours

 Our meads are fermented in small batches, year-round.
 This allows us to function without huge inventories of barrels and equipment which sit idle most of the year.

 Originally, we used flint glass from France.
 It was beautiful but with an eye on sustainability we recently switched to a local glass producer.
 Not only does the lighter weight local glass use less material to create it also shrinks the carbon foot print by eliminating the need to ship glass from overseas.
-The glass now only makes the short trip from Seattle to the winery.
+The glass now only travels a short distance to the winery.
 Our boxes and labels are also produced locally for much the same reasons.

 Everything that can be reasonably recycled at Sky River Mead is recycled, reused or re-purposed; glass, paper, cardboard, pallets, batteries, barrels and fluorescent bulbs are recycled.
 Pallets from glass become pallets of finished wine, barrels are reused or reborn as planters or furniture, and most exciting, cardboard is repurposed as everything from a cushion between pallets, to shipping containers for our father who makes toy cars for children’s charities.